A model theory of topology: Embedding theorems

-(b) Notice that, in the case of a specialization semilattice, $S_b$ is upward directed, by \eqref{s3}.
-In particular, every finite specialization semilattice is principal.
-However, as we mentioned, when $S_b$ is infinite it is not necessarily the case that $S_b$ has a join.
+(b) In the case of a specialization semilattice, $S_b$ is (finitely) upward directed, by \eqref{s3}.
+In particular, every finite specialization semilattice is principal. \arxiv{However, as we mentioned, when $S_b$ is infinite it is not necessarily the case that $S_b$ has a join.
 Even when some join $s$ exists, it is not necessarily the case that $s \sqsubseteq b$.
-In the definition of a principal quasi-order we not only require that such an $s$ exists, but we require that actually $s \sqsubseteq b$.
+In the definition of a principal quasi-order we not only require that such an $s$ exists, but we require that actually $s \sqsubseteq b$. } On the other hand, a finite specialization poset is not necessarily principal.
+Example \ref{diamond} furnishes a counterexample: in that example $S_0 = \{ x\in S \mid x \sqsubseteq 0 \}$ has no maximum.

-Notice that, on the other hand, a finite specialization poset is not necessarily principal.
-See Example \ref{diamond} below.
+\arxiv{(b$'$) In particular, if $\mathbf S$ is a specialization semilattice which is complete as a semilattice, then $\mathbf S$ is principal if and only if $\mathbf S$ satisfies the following infinitary version of condition \eqref{s3}, for every family $( a_i) _{i \in I} $ of elements of $S$.

-(c) In particular, if $\mathbf S$ is a specialization complete semilattice, then $\mathbf S$ is principal if and only if $\mathbf S$ satisfies the following infinitary version of condition \eqref{s3}, for every family $( a_i) _{i \in I} $ of elements of $S$.
+Of course, we do not need the full assumption that $\mathbf S$ is complete: it is enough to assume that all the joins as given by \eqref{s3oo} exist.

-Principal specialization complete lattices are \emph{complete lattices with a symmetric consequence relations} in the terminology from \cite[3.1]{GT} (considering the converse of the consequence relation).
+Principal specialization complete lattices are \emph{complete lattices with a symmetric consequence relation} in the terminology from \cite[3.1]{GT} (considering the converse of the consequence relation). }

-(d) If $\mathbf S$ is a principal specialization poset (semilattice), then, for every $b \in S$, let us denote by $Kb$ the maximum of $S_b$.
-We say that a principal specialization semilattice is \emph{additive} if $K(a \vee b) = Ka \vee Kb$, for every $a,b \in S$. \end{definition}
+(c) If $\mathbf S$ is a principal specialization poset (semilattice), then, for every $b \in S$, let us denote by $ \K b$ the maximum of $S_b$.
+Then the function assigning $ \K b$ to $b$ is a closure operation \cite[Proposition 3.9]{E}.